-Listen to JAG restaurant founders, Jeremy and Anant, talk with us about the ideology behind the concept, the advice they’d give their younger selves, and the side bet that has these two friends pushing to towards getting in shape.. in this edition of Duxton Stories.
+Listen to JAG restaurant founders, Jeremy and Anant, talk about the ideology behind the concept, the advice they’d give their younger selves, and the side bet that has these two friends pushing to towards getting in shape.. in this edition of Duxton Stories.

 Hey guys!
 Thanks for having us.
 We’re excited to find out more about you and your journey.
 First off, tell us a bit about yourselves and the restaurant.

 Jeremy: Welcome to JAG!
 I’m the chef and owner of the place, with my friend Anant there.

 Anant: Me and Jeremy together own JAG, which stands for ‘Jeremy Anant Gastronomy’.
 Little bit about me: I’m from India, but fortunately my career and education has brought me all over the world, and Singapore has been home for about 10 years.
 It has now truly become home.
 This is where Jeremy and I met, and we became friends first over a substantial amount of ‘non-alcoholic beverages’.
 And that friendship has led to us wanting to do a business together and that is what has led to JAG.

 Jeremy: I’m originally from Normandy, France.
 I lived for 14 years in Savoie, where I was in love with the region, and got the opportunity to move and continue in Singapore, where I met with Anant, and I liked the idea of building something with my friend.
 I feel we have the same vision of F&B and that brought us together to make a small home.